ColinGreenidge8896/ColinGreenidge8896/README.md

 ## About Me

-CS student at Conestoga College with a **Network Security minor**, focused on backend systems and low-level networking.
+CS student at Conestoga College with a **Network Security major**, focused on backend systems and low-level networking.
 I like understanding how things work under the hood — from socket protocols to containerized deployments.

 -  Network Security Minor
 -  Building backend systems, networked applications, and security tooling